 When looking for dependable partners to work with, referrals are key.
 For any software startup, the first order of business is to identify who you can depend on.
 In the same way you find a reliable mechanic, dentist, or investment manager, it is important to seek recommendations from people you already trust in order to find the right development partner.

 The second order of business for a startup is to estimate the cost of a tech build project.
 However, this can prove to be a challenge as it is difficult to determine exact costs prior to the build.
-Therefore, it is not uncommon for most first time entrepreneurs to underestimate the complexity of pricing an idea that is still evolving.
+Therefore, it is not uncommon for most first time entrepreneurs to underestimate the complexity of pricing their still evolving idea.

 So how do software development companies figure out what to charge?